The Weather Channel: Allen Media Group ownership

 In August 2016, reports surfaced that Sinclair Broadcast Group had expressed interest in acquiring ownership of the Weather Channel.

 On March 22, 2018, Byron Allen's Entertainment Studios announced its acquisition of the Weather Channel's television assets from the NBCUniversal/Bain/Blackstone partnership.
 The actual value is undisclosed, but was reported to be around $300 million.
 The channel's non-television assets, which were separately sold to IBM two years prior, were not included in the sale.

 In the early morning of April 18, 2019, the Weather Channel was temporarily unable to air live programming because of what it called a "malicious software attack" on their network.
 Previously taped shows were aired while engineers worked with backup equipment, and live programming returned to normal within a few hours (at the time, AMHQ).
 The perpetrators of the malware attack were never identified.

 In May 2022, on the Weather Channel's 40th birthday, it launched a new direct-to-consumer subscription-based app.

 In August 2023, IBM announced it would be selling its weather unit and the Weather Channel's subsidiaries and apps to the Francisco Partners.
 As a part of the deal, IBM would retain the company's weather data, which it uses to power artificial intelligence models to sell its enterprise clients for NASA.

 In January 2025, Allen Media Group announced plans to have local weather coverage on its sister Allen Media Broadcasting television stations be centralized from TWC and its Atlanta studios, including use of its meteorologists and forecasting technology.
 AMG argued that this change would "dramatically improve reporting capabilities, especially in high-stakes weather situations" and provide "additional visual storytelling capabilities".
 The change will result in planned layoffs of meteorologists from stations across 21 media markets, with some being reassigned to work from Atlanta.
 AMG's announcement faced criticism over how it would impact severe weather coverage, along with the plan to lay off meteorologists with strong connections to their respective communities.
 WBMA chief meteorologist James Spann stated that he "hate[d] that so many colleagues are involved in this", but admitted that "media consumption is radically different now, and we have to change how our products and services reach you".
 On January 23, 2025, it was reported that AMG had elected to maintain some of its local meteorologists instead, citing feedback and criticism over the announcement.

 International versions

-Over the years, attempts to broadcast international versions of TWC–apart from the Australian version of the Weather Channel (now Sky News Weather Channel)–have failed.
+Over the years, attempts to broadcast international versions of TWC–apart from the Australian version of the Weather Channel (now News24 Weather)–have failed.
 TWC operates websites that provide localized forecasts in Brazil, France, Germany, India, Latin America and the United Kingdom, but some of these sites may not have developed since 2003.
 The Weather Channel shares radar imagery and forecasts with the Weather Network/MétéoMédia in Canada, particularly for the Weather Channel's Canadian forecasts.